mars-protocol/mips/Mars-Risk-Framework.md

 where $R = { P_{1} \over P_{0} } = { 1 + r^x_{1} \over 1 + r^y_{1} }$, $r^x_{1}$ and $r^y_{1}$ are simple assets’ returns calculated over the unit of time and Pi is the pool price. *Note that the above IL formula excludes trading fees and other rewards LP token holders may accrue.
 This is intentional and is done to calculate a worse-case IL, which ultimately generates a more conservative LTV for the LP token.*

-From (11), historical ILs for each pool are calculated by using the 10-day overlapping asset returns over the past 365 days.
+From the above formula, historical ILs for each pool are calculated by using the 10-day overlapping asset returns over the past 365 days.

 Then the expected IL is estimated by using the historical simulation value-at-risk approach.
 Based on the empirical distribution of ILs, value-at-risk measures the loss value that will not be exceeded with a probability of 95% over a 10-day risk horizon: